Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

 </details>

 ## Architecture Styles and their Documentation.
 Module Styles, C&C Styles, Allocation Styles.
+### General Information
 <details>
 <summary>Module Styles: Decomposition, Uses, Generalization, Layered, Data Model, Aspects styles</summary>

+Module styles are closer to code.
+Used for:
+  - code construction,
+  - analysis (impact of changes, planning, or for budgeting concerns).
+  - education (onboarding new team-members).
+  - Buils vs Buy.
+You can use Decomposition in order to understand what is better for you - build on your own or buy this product from 3rd party vendor.

 **Module Styles:**
   - Decomposition Style
   - Uses Style